hoytech/rasgueadb/README.md

     env.insert_User(txn, "john", "\x01\x02\x03", 1000);

-This must be done inside a read-write transaction (this also holds for updates and deletions).
+This must be done inside a read-write transaction (this is also the case for updates and deletions).

 After the `txn` transaction handle, the following arguments correspond to the fields defined for this table in your schema.